British racing’s duty of care to its horses extends beyond their racing careers.

 Further funding comes through sponsorship and fundraising, investment income, registrations and legacies.

 £1.4 million in funding per year is invested in aftercare and associated projects from racing and related funding sources.
 An additional £2.5 million Racehorse Relief Fund was set up during COVID in case owners could not fund the care of horses.
 No payments have been required.

 On some rare occasions, certain horses cannot be rehomed, perhaps because they do not have a suitable temperament for another career or a suitable home cannot be found.
 On those occasions euthanasia may be considered the most humane outcome for a horse to prevent it falling into neglect or living an unsuitable lifestyle.

-The BHA has a euthanasia policy which is provided as guidance to owners and trainers to ensure that euthanasia is only used in the correct circumstances and that the industry is consistent in when euthanasia is resorted to.
+The sport has in place euthanasia guidance for owners and trainers to ensure that euthanasia is only used in the correct circumstances and that the industry is consistent in when euthanasia is resorted to.

 International Forum for Aftercare of Racehorses (IFAR)